schlagert/bootstrap/README.md

 Examples
 --------

+This section gives some configuration examples along with respective resulting topologies.
+A small note to the used figures:

+* The grey `bootstrap` box outlines the view of node connections a `bootstrap` handler would see (the handler would get notifications for these nodes).

+* The grey `net_kernel` box outlines the actual connections of a node.
+This is equivalent to the list of nodes you get from `erlang:nodes(connected)`.

 ### Mesh Topology

 This is the basic setup you get when connecting to other nodes.
 Every node is